vasile007/confessionverse-infrastructure/README.md

 Includes automated CI/CD deployment, centralized logging, infrastructure monitoring, and a live cloud environment.

-## 🌐 Live Environment (In Development)
+## 🌐 Live Environment (Active Development)

 https://confessionverse.live

 The application is deployed in a live cloud environment and continuously updated via CI/CD.

-Note:
-This environment is actively under development and testing.
-Some features (e.g. payments, integrations) are not fully finalized.
+⚠️ Note: The system is currently under active development.
+Some features (e.g. payments, integrations) are still being finalized.